What Is Matzo?

 • Matzo cake meal is even more finely ground than matzo meal.
 It’s used in baking.

-Although matzo is a must for any Passover seder menu, you can eat it all year round.
+Though matzo is a must for Passover Seder recipes, you can eat it all year round.
 There’s a reason my grandma always kept a box tucked away in a cupboard—it’s a handy ingredient to add to a variety of dishes.
 You can use store-bought matzo to make pizzas, top it with cream cheese in lieu of your morning bagel and even make sweets like matzo toffee.

-Matzo meal works as a substitute for breadcrumbs in falafel, fried chicken or fish cakes.
-You can get creative and use matzo crackers to make nachos or farfel to whip up your favorite stuffing recipe.
-It’s sure to be a hit!
+Matzo meal works as a substitute for bread crumbs in falafel, fried chicken or fish cakes.
+You can even get creative and use matzo crackers to make nachos!